Energinet-DataHub/ARCHIVED-geh-timeseries/source/streaming/readme.md

 [Pytest](https://pytest.org/) is used for unit testing.

-### Testing Pyspark using fixture factories
+### Testing PySpark using fixture factories

-It is quite cumbersome to unit test pyspark with data frames with a large number of columns.
+It is quite cumbersome to unit test PySpark with data frames with a large number of columns.

 In order to do this various concepts have been invented.
 In general you should start searching in the `conftest.py` files.